 On April 6, King Baudouin asked M. Theo Lefevre, President of the Belgian Catholic Party,?

-On April 6, King Baudouin asked M. Theo Lefevre, President of the Belgian Catholic Party, to form a Government - the King's choice was believed to indicate the probability of a Catholic-Socialist coalition.
+Background: On April 6, King Baudouin asked M. Theo Lefevre, President of the Belgian Catholic Party, to form a Government - the King's choice was believed to indicate the probability of a Catholic-Socialist coalition.

 M. Lefevre went to the Parliament Building in Brussels April 7 to begin consultations with leaders of other political parties.
 He met M. Motz, President of the Liberal Party and M Collard, President of the Socialist Party.